NatLibFi/NDL-VuFind-Solr/README.md

 # NDL-VuFind-Solr

-Solr 5 for NDL-VuFind2 (Finna 2)
+Solr 6 for NDL-VuFind2 (Finna 2)

-This is for the most parts vanilla Solr 5.
+This is for the most parts vanilla Solr 6 with VuFind schemas.
 The following changes have been made:

 - Solr distribution is in vendor directory
 - Solr home (set in solr.in.finna.sh[.sample]) is ./vufind which contains the Finna VuFind core configs